Medline ® Abstract for Reference 34

 of 'Metastatic well-differentiated gastroenteropancreatic neuroendocrine tumors: Presentation, prognosis, imaging, and biochemical monitoring'

-Clinical significance of blood chromogranin A measurement in neuroendocrine tumours.
+Diagnostic value of plasma chromogranin A in neuroendocrine tumours.

 Tomassetti P, Migliori M, Simoni P, Casadei R, De Iasio R, Corinaldesi R, Gullo L

 AIM: The aim of this study was to assess the value of plasma chromogranin A (CgA), a protein produced by neuroendocrine cells, in the diagnosis of neuroendocrine tumours.

 METHODS: Eighty subjects with neuroendocrine tumours were studied.
 Thirty-four had carcinoids, 21 nonfunctioning endocrine pancreatic tumours, 17 multiple endocrine neoplasia type 1 (MEN 1) (six of these also had gastrinomas), and eight had functioning pancreatic tumours (four gastrinomas, two glucagonomas, two somatostatinomas).
 Twenty-eight healthy subjects were studied as controls.
 A fasting plasma sample was obtained from each subject, and CgA plasma levels were measured by the ELISA method using a kit (Dako A/S, Denmark).